Are Women More Prone to Anxiety?

 6. Trauma and abuse: A history of trauma, whether emotional, physical, or sexual, can significantly increase the risk of anxiety disorders.

-7. Mental health history: Women with a personal or family history of anxiety or other mental health issues, women may be more vulnerable to anxiety themselves.
+7. Family history and personal mental health background: Women with a personal or family history of anxiety or other mental health issues, women may be more vulnerable to anxiety themselves.

 8. Workplace stress: Gender discrimination and challenges in the workplace can heighten stress levels and contribute to anxiety.